NLeSC/spot/README_SQL.md

 spot server connects to a database using a connection string, can be 'localhost'.

+For testing, create a user 'postgres' with a database 'spot\_test'

 ## With metadata

 it parses a session file for the available Datasets.